 An article from 2018 described what they called32A novel approach to testing sensitive individuals.
 However, like so many trials before them, the conclusion was “Belief of exposure strongly predicted symptom severity score for all participants.
 Despite accounting for several possible limitations, the present experiment failed to show a relationship between RF-EMF exposure and an IEI-EMF individual’s symptoms.”
 There really is no evidence that electrosenstitivity exists.

-The Bad Science website with “The Plausibility Effect” I have included in Further Resources.33The Plausibility Effect It really takes some believing, just how bad some of what the media produces can be.
+I have included the Bad Science website with “The Plausibility Effect” in Further Resources.33The Plausibility Effect It really takes some believing, just how bad some of what the media produces can be.
 There was an article in the Sunday Express with a story on its front page that an impressive government adviser called Dr Roger Coghill had performed a research study demonstrating that people in a spate of suicides in Bridgend all lived closer to a mobile phone mast than average.
 When Ben Goldacre contacted Roger Coghill, he said that he was not really a government adviser.
 He had previously claimed that AIDS was caused by power cables.
 He said the Express had made a mistake in calling him a doctor.
 He had lost the data, and he could not even explain what he meant by “average” (mean, median or mode).

 Another story was that Panorama had tried to do a programme on wi-fi but the children in the school where they tried to film it spotted the problems with their methodology, and they were promptly booted out by a science teacher.
 If you want more, go to the bad science website.